nii-yamagishilab/mos-finetune-ssl/VoiceMOS_baseline_README.md

 [SYSTEM] Kendall Tau rank correlation coefficient= 0.810290
 ```

 A file called `answer_main.txt` will also be generated.
+An example `answer.txt` file generated from the wav2vec2-small-based model is included in this repository.

 To run zero-shot inference on the out-of-domain development set for the OOD track, you can simply point the command to the OOD data instead: